zuzivian/krakenbfp/README.md

 # KRAKEN Bot
-A bot that 'random' messages to your Telegram chat group.
+A bot that sends 'random' messages to the BFP Telegram chat group.

 ##Description
 I am BFP's lame joke extraordinaire.
 Feed me lines as you wish, but be warned: I am unpredictable!

+curently under heavy development.
+Do use and adapt at you own risk.

 Uses GeeksWeb Bot, a simplified and lightweight version of [Jadibot by Jaavid](https://github.com/jaavid/jadibot/) Telegram bot.